sanginiv11/Implement-cpp-arrays-and-strings/README.md

 15. Print the value of min as the minimum element.
 16. End the program.

-05.
-AIM : DIFFERENT WAYS TO DECLARE AND INITIALISE A STRING
+05.AIM : DIFFERENT WAYS TO DECLARE AND INITIALISE A STRING

 THEORY:
 - The program shows four ways to declare and display strings in C++.